tallen-hashicorp/tfc-policy-api-testing/README.md

 # TFC Policy API Testing
-This repository is for testing some TFC (Terraform Cloud) API calls related to policies.
+This repository is for testing some TFC API calls related to policies.

 ## Prerequisites
 Before you start, make sure you have the following: